Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 Lanz: "No use...
 Bloody embers..."
 They too slowly floated down.

 K finally had time to stood up, laughing at them as he danced{{footnote: God knows how he had been beaten so badly and still didn't forgot the dance.}} and explaining to them, "Haaaaaahahahahaha!
 Oh, the futility!
 The Flame Clock... is life itself.
 One might say, a coalescence of the will to live."
 They dropped on the floor facing him.
-Eunie's ouroboros tucked her wings back.
+Eunie's ouroboros, her wings extended out as she flew up to the Flame Clock just now, now tucked her wings back.
 "I very much doubt it's going to break _THAT_ easily now, is it?"

 Noah{{footnote: Or was it Lanz, translator can't recognize the exact tone, though the Ouroboros in the picture looked like Noah's to one's eyes.}}, in a low tone: "Sparks...
 We almost had it, too..."